 In June 2016, the FASB issued ASU 2016-13, Financial Instruments- Credit Losses, which requires the measurement of expected credit losses for financial instruments carried at amortized cost, such as accounts receivable, held at the reporting date based on historical experience, current conditions and reasonable forecasts.
 The main objective of this standard is to provide financial statement users with more decision-useful information about the expected credit losses on financial instruments and other commitments to extend credit held by a reporting entity at each reporting period.
 In November 2018, the FASB issued ASU 2018-19, Codification Improvements to Topic 326, Financial Instruments- Credit Losses, which included an amendment of the effective date.
 The standard is effective for the Company for annual reporting periods beginning after December 15, 2022.
-The Company does not expect the adoption of this standard to have a significant impact on its financial statements.
+The Company adopted this standard on January 1, 2023, which did not have an impact on its unaudited condensed financial statements.

 In September 2022, the FASB issued ASU 2022-04, Liabilities-Supplier Finance Programs, to enhance the transparency of supplier finance programs.
 The main objective of this standard requires a buyer in a supplier finance program to disclose sufficient information about the program to allow a user of financial statements to understand the program's nature, activity during the period, changes from period to period, and potential magnitude.
 The standard is effective for the Company for annual reporting periods beginning after December 15, 2022, including interim periods within those fiscal years.
-The Company is currently evaluating the expected impact the adoption of this standard will have on its financial statements.
+The Company adopted this standard on January 1, 2023, which did not have an impact on its unaudited condensed financial statements.